TienBui1611/Nutrition-Analysis-App/README.md

 # Nutrition-Analysis-App
 A modular GUI-based nutrition insights tool built by Python for food data exploration and comparison.
+Has been completed in collaboration with `@alexander-cavalliotis` and `@LucasBr1624`

 ## 🚀 How to Run the Project (Using PyCharm)